! BLACK FRIDAY - OFFER EXTENDED !

 * You need written confirmation from your GP or other licensed medical practitioners that any skin cell growths (skin tags, moles, or other forms of growth) you require to be removed are non-cancerous prior to removal (many clinics charge £100 as a consultation fee for them to check lesions are non-cancerous and then charge for the treatment on top of this fee).

 It may feel like a hot sting when the probe touches the skin and as the lesion is cauterised.
 It usually takes 2-10 minutes per lesion, sometimes longer.
-There might be residual stinging for a few minutes after treatment and it will feel a little sore for some time.
-The area can be slightly itchy for about 10 minutes after.
+There may be residual stinging for a few minutes after treatment, and it will feel slightly sore for some time.
+The area can be slightly itchy for about 10 minutes afterwards.

 Often just one session, but occasionally 1-3 sessions.
 Larger moles and some thread veins or raised blood spots may need more.